Nonperturbative computation of thermal conductivity based on Path Integral Monte Carlo methods

-From the phonon mode correlation functions (\ref{eq:phonons-corr}), we next determine a mean phonon lifetime, $\tau^{ph}$, averaged over the first Brillouin zone.
-Based on the calculated phonon frequencies, we can directly estimate the heat conductivity from the Peierls-Boltzmann equation, Eq.~(\ref{KappaPB}), which corresponds to the QHGK approximation for the considered perfect crystal.
-As shown in Fig.~\ref{Fig::kappa_current+phonon+md}, this approximation qualitatively fails to reproduce the steep increase of the thermal conductivity at temperatures below $T_D$.
+Having obtained the phonon lifetimes from the normal mode correlations, we can directly estimate the heat conductivity from the Peierls-Boltzmann equation, Eq.~(\ref{KappaPB}).
+As shown in Fig.~\ref{Fig::kappa_current+phonon+md}, the determined values for $\kappa_{PB}$ qualitatively fail to reproduce the steep increase of the thermal conductivity at temperatures below $T_D$.
 The behavior is actually similar to the results extracted from out-of equilibrium MD which heuristically include quantum effects for phonons to reproduce the drop of the specific heat, see~\cite{JLB2014}.
-The disagreement with experiment cannot thus be attributed to a failure of the determination of phonon frequencies and lifetimes, but instead points to a transport lifetime which becomes significantly different from $\tau_{\mathbf{k}a}^{ph}$ upon lowering $T$.
+We have further verified that including off-diagonal elements of the velocity matrix, Eq.~(\ref{eq:nu}), as done in QHGK calculations, only introduce minor modifications.
+Therefore, our results for $\kappa_{PB}$ correspond to a QHGK calculation using fully non-pertubative phonon lifetimes, instead of approximate lifetimes calculated from three or four phonon scattering processes by Fermi's golden rule \cite{supplementary}.
+Clearly, the disagreement with experiment cannot be attributed to a failure of the determination of phonon frequencies and lifetimes, but instead points to a transport lifetime which becomes significantly different from $\tau_{\mathbf{k}a}^{ph}$ upon lowering $T$.

 To move beyond the QHGK approximation and the related Peierls approximation, we now analyze the correlation functions of the harmonic current $C^h_{\alpha \alpha}(\tau)$ of Eq.~(\ref{eq:harmonic_current}), in order to reconstruct the spectral density.
 Instead of attempting a purely numerical inversion~\cite{Jarrell1996,Sandvik2023}, we maximally constrain the prior model based on the following physical considerations.
-First, from the spectral analysis of the phonon correlation functions we have determined phonon frequencies, $\omega_{\mathbf{k}a}^{ph}$, which provide an accurate description of the static energy fluctuations, as confirmed from the specific heat comparisons.
+First, from the spectral analysis of the phonon correlation functions we have determined phonon frequencies, $\omega_{\mathbf{k}a}$, which provide an accurate description of the static energy fluctuations, as confirmed from the specific heat comparisons.
 As a consequence, it is justified to expect that the heat currents in the harmonic approximation will also provide an accurate description of thermal transport.